Jetty0922/studyless-legal/TERMS_OF_SERVICE.md

 ### Informal Resolution

-Before filing a claim, please contact us at [YOUR_EMAIL] to attempt to resolve the dispute informally.
+Before filing a claim, please contact us at jettkimray090922@gmail.com to attempt to resolve the dispute informally.

 ### Arbitration